Types

 • Use household products as instructed on the label.
 Mixing products can be dangerous.

-• Take medicine as directed by your healthcare provider.
+• Take medicine as directed by your doctor.
 Read the label carefully.

-• If a medicine doesn't work, contact your healthcare provider.
+• If a medicine doesn't work, contact your doctor.
 Don't take extra medicine.

 • Don't take someone else's medicine.